elastic/package-registry/README.md

 ## Package structure

-The structure of each integration package is standardised.
+The structure of each package is standardised.
 It looks as following:

 Files to be loaded into the Elastic Stack: